The Sleeper Agent Threat

 Everything above applies to artificially trained backdoors.
 Whether any of it applies to deception that might arise naturally during training is unknown.

-This caveat is not a minor qualification.
-It is the central open question for MI-based safety.The distinction between trained and natural deception parallels a distinction in biological research.
+This distinction determines how much the result can support broader safety claims.The distinction between trained and natural deception parallels a distinction in biological research.
 We can create knockout mice with specific genetic modifications and study the effects.
 But a gene's behavior in a knockout model does not always predict its behavior in natural disease.
 The controlled experiment provides insight, but the leap to natural phenomena requires additional evidence.

 Why might trained backdoors be easier to detect than natural deception?

 - Salience as artifact.
-The high salience of the defection trigger -- appearing as the top principal component -- may be an artifact of the backdoor insertion process.
+The high salience of the defection trigger, appearing as the top principal component, may be an artifact of the backdoor insertion process.
 The backdoor was trained with strong, consistent signal (always defect when triggered), creating a crisp linear separation.
 Natural deception, if it exists, might emerge more gradually and be encoded more diffusely.

 - Optimization target mismatch.
 The sleeper agent was optimized to exhibit a specific behavior switch.
 Natural strategic behavior would emerge from more general optimization pressure, potentially distributing the relevant representations across many features in superposition rather than concentrating them in one direction.

 - Different computational structure.
 A trained backdoor is essentially a lookup: check trigger, then switch mode.
-Natural strategic reasoning would involve modeling the training process, predicting consequences, and choosing behavior accordingly -- a much more complex computation that may not reduce to a single linear direction.
+Natural strategic reasoning would involve modeling the training process, predicting consequences, and choosing behavior accordingly, a much more complex computation that may not reduce to a single linear direction.

 Pause and think: Could a model learn to evade probes?